 your sources, and if you are ever uncertain if something is allowed, then please ask me!

 You should always have a target audience in mind whenever you write.
 Here is a good rule of thumb to follow for

 your Problem Sets:

-Write your solutions so that you could hand them to a student who previously took Cryptography and she
+Write your solutions so that you could hand them to a sophomore-level math student with a background in the course content and she

 would be persuaded that your solution is correct and that your conclusions are believable.